xrpronin17/xrpl-dev-portal/content/concepts/xrpl-servers/peer-protocol.md

 - Requesting ledger data from historical ledgers, or providing that data.
 - Proposing a set of transactions for consensus, or sharing the calculated outcome of applying a consensus transaction set.

-To set up a peer-to-peer connection, one server connects to another using HTTPS and requests an [HTTP upgrade](https://tools.ietf.org/html/rfc7230#section-6.7) to switch to the `XRPL/2.0` protocol (formerly `RTXP/1.2`).
-(For more information, see the [Overlay Network](https://github.com/ripple/rippled/blob/96bbabbd2ece106779bb544aa0e4ce174e99fdf6/src/ripple/overlay/README.md#handshake) article in the [`rippled` repository](https://github.com/ripple/rippled).)
+To set up a peer-to-peer connection, one server connects to another using HTTPS and requests an [HTTP upgrade](https://tools.ietf.org/html/rfc7230#section-6.7) to switch to the <span class="code-snippet">XRPL/2.0</span> protocol (formerly <span class="code-snippet">RTXP/1.2</span>).
+(For more information, see the [Overlay Network](https://github.com/ripple/rippled/blob/96bbabbd2ece106779bb544aa0e4ce174e99fdf6/src/ripple/overlay/README.md#handshake) article in the [<span class="code-snippet">rippled</span> repository](https://github.com/ripple/rippled).)

 ## Peer Discovery